 To help homeowners live sustainably we incorporate a range of features into developments as standard, from water efficient and energy efficient fittings and fixtures, to recycling facilities, cycle storage and electric car charging points.
-See our Sustainability Living Tool to find out more about the measures we have taken to encourage sustainable lifestyles.

 In support of Sustainable Development Goal 12 to ensure sustainable consumption and production patterns.

 We recognise that we have a significant impact through the use of a vast number of products and services in the homes and places that we create.
 The products are sourced from a global marketplace so we have a responsibility to understand these supply chains.
 Through careful consideration and management of our supply chain we seek to reduce any negative impacts and have a positive impact where possible.
 To ensure our materials are responsibly sourced we are working to develop further information for the business on key materials and require all timber to be certified, and preferentially select only certified wood-based products.

 Each site has targets in place to reduce energy and water consumption and waste production.
 We are pleased to announce that we have achieved a 17% reduction in construction waste produced per person in 2016/17 compared to 2015/16.

 In our offices, we have targets in place to reduce paper consumption by 20% per office employee by 2018 and are trialling technology to help with this.